MrArgote/spring16/_posts/pu/2016-04-12-Day-Seven-No-Projector.md

 ## Some Review Of Unit 1

-Reviewed what the parts of speech are:
+Reviewed what the parts of speech (詞性) are:
 - article, adjective, noun,
 - verb, adverb
 - preposition, pronoun, conjuntion,